akinofftz/progit/de/04-git-server/01-chapter4.markdown

 <!--Because we can’t cover all of them, and because I happen to work at one of them, we’ll use this section to walk through setting up an account and creating a new project at GitHub.
 This will give you an idea of what is involved.-->

 Da wir nicht alle Anbieter vorstellen können und ich zufälligerweise bei einem der Anbieter, nämlich GitHub, arbeite, werde ich in diesem Kapitel auf diese Plattform näher eingehen.
 Wir werden die Erstellung eines Accounts und die Erzeugung eines Projekts auf GitHub besprechen.
 Das sollte Dir einen leichten Einstieg in die Welt von GitHub ermöglichen.

 <!--GitHub is by far the largest open source Git hosting site and it’s also one of the very few that offers both public and private hosting options so you can keep your open source and private commercial code in the same place.
 In fact, we used GitHub to privately collaborate on this book.-->

-GitHub ist die mit Abstand größte Open-Source Git Hosting Plattform und bietet als einer der wenigen, sowohl öffentliche und private Hosting-Optionen.
-Das erlaubt es Dir, Deine Open-Source Projekte und proprietären Code in einer einzelnen Plattform zu verwalten.
+GitHub ist die mit Abstand größte Open-Source-Git-Hosting-Plattform und bietet als einer der wenigen, sowohl öffentliche und private Hosting-Optionen.
+Das erlaubt es Dir, Deine Open-Source-Projekte und proprietären Code in einer einzelnen Plattform zu verwalten.
 Sogar für dieses Buch haben wir GitHub benutzt, um gemeinsam unter Ausschluss der Öffentlichkeit daran zu arbeiten.

 <!--### GitHub ###-->
 ### GitHub ###

 <!--GitHub is slightly different than most code-hosting sites in the way that it namespaces projects.
 Instead of being primarily based on the project, GitHub is user centric.
 That means when I host my `grit` project on GitHub, you won’t find it at `github.com/grit` but instead at `github.com/schacon/grit`.
 There is no canonical version of any project, which allows a project to move from one user to another seamlessly if the first author abandons the project.-->

-GitHub verwaltet und gruppiert Projekte ein wenig anders ein, als andere Code-Hosting Webseiten.
+GitHub verwaltet und gruppiert Projekte ein wenig anders als andere Code-Hosting Webseiten.
 GitHub fokussiert sich dabei nicht speziell auf die Projekte, sondern eher auf den Anwender.
 Dazu ein Beispiel.
 Wenn ich mein Projekt `grit` auf GitHub einstelle, dann findet man dieses nicht unter `github.com/grit`, sondern unter `github.com/schacon/grit`.
-Es gibt in diesem Sinne, keine in Stein gemeißelte Stelle an dem das Projekt verwaltet wird.
+Es gibt in diesem Sinne keine in Stein gemeißelte Stelle an dem das Projekt verwaltet wird.
 Das bedeutet, man kann ein Projekt nahtlos von einem Benutzer zu einem anderen Benutzer übertragen, wenn dieser zum Beispiel das Projekt aufgibt.

 <!--GitHub is also a commercial company that charges for accounts that maintain private repositories, but anyone can quickly get a free account to host as many open source projects as they want.
 We’ll quickly go over how that is done.-->

 Wenn ein Anwender ein geschützes, nicht öffentliches Repository auf GitHub verwalten will, so muss er dafür bezahlen.
 Damit verdient die Firma GitHub ihr Geld.
-Aber die Verwaltung und Nutzung für Open-Source Projekte ist kostenlos.
+Aber die Verwaltung und Nutzung für Open-Source-Projekte ist kostenlos.
 Die Anzahl der Projekte ist dabei nicht beschränkt.
 Der Nutzer muss dazu lediglich einen Account erstellen.
 Wie das geht, möchte ich hier kurz vorstellen.

 <!--### Setting Up a User Account ###-->
-## Einrichten eines Benutzeraccounts ###
+### Einrichten eines Benutzeraccounts ###

 <!--The first thing you need to do is set up a free user account.
 If you visit the Pricing and Signup page at `http://github.com/plans` and click the "Sign Up" button on the Free account (see Figure 4-2), you’re taken to the signup page.-->